 Instant Pot Steamed Sweet Potatoes cook evenly and thoroughly in short order.
 Cooking any vegetable under pressure with an instant pot is a quick, easy and nutritious cooking method.
 Learn how to make Instant Pot Steamed Sweet Potato puree in this video.
 This process works for all squash that are seeded and chopped into 3 inch or smaller chunks.
 I use this process to make my Instant Pot Butternut Pumpkin Soup.

-Sweet Potatoes are tasty.
 This Naturally sweet, no fat, high fiber root vegetable adds an incredible wealth of nutrients and flavor options to your family diet.
 Sweet potatoes are loaded with antioxidants, beta carotenes, and much more.

 Make your own baby food!
-Sweet potato puree is so easy and inexpensive to make and babies love it.
-If you are a healthy meal planner, sweet potato puree is handy to keep in your fridge to add to smoothies, recipes and eat for snacks.
+Sweet potato puree is so easy, nutritious and inexpensive to make and babies love it.
+If you are a healthy meal planner, sweet potato puree is handy to keep in your fridge to freezer to add to smoothies, recipes and eat for snacks.

 This silicone steamer is so easy to maneuver in and out of the instant pot.
 The steamer has two separate handles that can lock together at the top to form a handle and help keep the food in the steamer.

-The chart recommends cooking fresh sweet potato chunks on steam function under pressure for 1 to 3 minutes according to the chunk size.
-For our purposes today that is all we need.
+Steaming vegetables of all kinds in the instant Pot is incredibly easy.
 You will have to make a judgement call on how big your chunks are and what the exact chunk size calls for.
 Allowing the instant pot to natural release for 10 minutes before opening the lids will ensure the sweet potatoes are tender.

 The instant pot heats up no more than a pot boiling on the stove or your slow cooker.
 Because Pressure cooking uses steam pressure instead of prolonged super high and damaging heat, nutrients survive Pressure cooking quite well.
-It is a very fast cooking method so food is subjected to damaging heat for a only very short time.
+It is a very fast cooking method so food is subjected to damaging heat for a very short time.

 Want to REALLY get nutritious?
 Use the cooking liquid left in the Instant pot bottom.
 The nutrients that are extracted while cooking are often live in the juices under the food.
 That’s why I’m using the instant pot cooking water to thin my puree in the video.
 It adds lost nutrients back into the puree.

 The instant pot is a healthier, easier and faster way to cook food.
-And it does NOT steam up my kitchen.
+And it does not steam up my kitchen.
 Much of the nutrients and flavor go back into the food.

 Instant Pot Steamed Sweet Potatoes Puree Recipe: